-At December 31, 2019, the authorized share capital consisted of an unlimited number of common and preference shares issuable in Series.
+At December 31, 2020, the authorized share capital consisted of an unlimited number of common and preference shares issuable in Series.

 On April 17, 2020, the Company completed a share consolidation of its share capital on the basis of ten then existing common shares for one new common share consolidation.
-All common shares, per common share amounts, stock options and warrants in these consolidated financial statements have been retroactively restated to reflect the share consolidation.